Automatic Drip Coffee vs Manual Brewing

 - Hand drip needs hotter water for brewing, play around the 200°F range.
 French press can be tweaked down to lower temperatures, as immersion drip cones.

-- French press needs coarser grind, since the screen filter is not the best filtration method.
+- French press needs a coarser grind since the screen filter is not the best filtration method.

 Aeropress Coffee Brewing

-We’ll include only a brief comparison of the Aeropress, since we already wrote an entire post comparing it with the French press.
-Many compare Aeropress coffee with espresso, because it’s a strong cup.
+We’ll include only a brief comparison of the Aeropress since we already wrote an entire post comparing it with the French press.
+Many compare Aeropress coffee with espresso because it’s a strong cup.
 The reality is that Aeropress is not even close to the espresso’s taste.
 It’s a great coffee, but it’s not espresso.
 What makes Aeropress special is the additional pressure compared to French press and manual drip.
 The extra pressure can compensate for the lower temperature that Aeropress champions recommend.
 This is a strong cup, a concentrated beverage, similar to espresso, as we said before.
-But you can brew it with the original paper filters, and you’ll get a clear cup, that resembles a lot drip coffee.
+But you can brew it with the original paper filters, and you’ll get a clear cup, that resembles a lot of drip coffee.
 You can also use a screen filter, and you’ll get a fuller body, rich taste.
-Aeropress is often served as an Americano, because that tones down the strength.
+Aeropress is often served as an Americano and this tones down the strength.
 Neat Aeropress coffee is great too.
 Coffee is mild, but not weak, and rounded.
 If brewed at a low temperature, as per the original recipe instructions, coffee is mild and sweet.